Calculating animal units (carrying capacity) is a great way to look at a ranch acquisition.

 Ranches tend to offer additional investment revenue streams such as crop production, hay production, hunting & recreational leases, oil & gas royalties, etc. Land has always been a very safe and diverse investment strategy for prudent investors, not to mention the rural lifestyle has a certain quality that is hard to find in any other investment.

-The information outlined above allows an investor to look at a ranch asset from a production stand point and make a well informed decision based on key production metrics that help solidify their purchasing decision.
+The information outlined above allows an investor to look at a ranch asset from a production stand point and make a well informed decision based on key production metrics that help solidify their purchasing decision as a sound investment.
 Use this information to better serve your clients or in a personal acquisition.
-Best of luck….
+Best of Luck.